Spirituality: Characteristics

+Jewish-French philosopher Emmanuel Levinas criticized forms of spirituality centered on ecstatic union with the divine, arguing that they could subordinate moral responsibility toward other people to an experience of religious transcendence.
+Levinas instead emphasized an "atheistic" stance in which the self maintains a distinction from the divine while encountering God through responsibility toward the other.

 Contemporary proponents of spirituality may suggest that spirituality develops inner peace and forms a foundation for happiness.
 For example, meditation and similar practices are suggested to help the practitioner cultivate a personal inner life and character.
 Ellison and Fan (2008) assert that spirituality causes a wide array of positive health outcomes, including "morale, happiness, and life satisfaction".
 However, Schuurmans-Stekhoven (2013) actively attempted to replicate this research and found more "mixed" results.
 Nevertheless, spirituality has played a central role in some self-help movements such as Alcoholics Anonymous: